What Page names are allowed on Facebook?

 - Terms or phrases that may be abusive or violate someone's rights.

 - The word "official" if the Page isn't the official Page of a brand, place, organization or public figure.
+(Note: If Facebook assigns a Page a verified badge the Page should no longer use the word official in the Page name.
+Learn more about verified badges.)

 - Improper capitalization (example: tHe best CaFE).
 Page names must use grammatically correct capitalization and may not include all capital letters, except for acronyms.